ballerina-platform/ballerina-distribution/examples/filler-values-of-a-list/filler_values_of_a_list.md

 # Filler values of a list

 Lists can be initialized with the help of filler values.
-These are the default values that a list member will be initialized with if the user does not provide a value in the list constructor.
+These are the default values that a list member will be initialized with if you do not provide a value in the list constructor.
 This gives you the flexibility to assign the actual values later for lists.

 ::: code updating_a_list.bal :::